MarkWme/aks-blue-green-tf/README.md

 Once the cluster has been created, you can experiment with upgrading.

-### Create a nodepool with a new version of Kubernetes.
+### Create a nodepool with a new version of Kubernetes

 In the `upgrade-manager.json` file, set the appropriate cluster name and resource group name and adjust the `targetVersion` to something newer than the version you initially installed.
 Ensure that the `action` is set to `create`